-Google has recently introduced a mobile-first index.
-This means, moving forward that Google will rank website search listings based on the mobile version of content, even for listings that are shown to desktop users.
+Google recently introduced a mobile-first index.
+This means, moving forward, Google will rank website search listings based on the mobile version of content, even for listings that are shown to desktop users.
 Wondering how this will all work?
-Or how it will effect you?
+Or how it will affect you?
 It’s a real possibility that in the very near future it will be better to only have a desktop version of your website.
 As compared to a poorly designed mobile-friendly one.

 Google wants its index and results to represent the majority of their users.
 More than half of these users access the internet from their smartphones.
 Reacting to this, Google is treating the mobile version of each website page as the primary page.
 This should come as no surprise.
 Google has made many efforts over the years to reward websites that were mobile-friendly.

 How should you handle your website moving forward?

 The ideal situation, of course, would be to have a fully operational and well-designed desktop and mobile website.
 Normally, in the user experience realm it is accepted practice to provide less content on the mobile-friendly version of your website.